flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180707-18-08-07-election-day-and-the-economy.md

     them?
   card_citation: ''
 card_5:
-  card_text: "A Bipartisan Challenge\n----------------------\n\n> “_Winning control of the House and Senate means **Democrats have to fight on Republican turf,** and that means talking to Romney-Clinton and Obama-Trump voters.
-How well they can talk to both at the same time a\x14 and **how well Republicans do among the same groups** a\x14 will determine whether we see a blue wave or another case of Democratic despair.”_ (NYT)"
+  card_text: "A Bipartisan Challengen----------------------nn> “_Winning control of the House and Senate means **Democrats have to fight on Republican turf,** and that means talking to Romney-Clinton and Obama-Trump voters.
+How well they can talk to both at the same time ax14 and **how well Republicans do among the same groups** ax14 will determine whether we see a blue wave or another case of Democratic despair.”_ (NYT)"
   card_citation: ''
 card_10:
   card_text: >-